 Recognizing the need for effective writing in the sciences and engineering, the College of Earth and Mineral Sciences provides tutoring and instruction to undergraduate students.
 Last year, over 500 students from 35 different classes made use of the Writing Center services, with some students visiting just a few times, and others coming in almost every week.
-You are encouraged to visit the Writing Center for help with anything from your paper assignments to your résumé if you are an undergraduate student in the College.
-I am here to help you.
+You are encouraged to visit the Writing Center for help with anything from your paper assignments to your résumé if you are an undergraduate resident student in the College.

 The Writing Tutor’s Role and Your Responsibilities

-I can help you best if you understand my role and recognize your own responsibilities as a writer.
-A tutor’s task is not to edit or rewrite your papers for you, but to help you understand and employ effective writing principles.
-It is your responsibility in a tutorial session to prompt me by articulating your key questions and writing challenges.
-Be prepared to take an active role in discovering how to improve your writing.
+Understanding your role and responsibilities as a writer will help you get the most from a tutoring session.
+The emphasis in the EMS writing center is to help you become a better oral and written communicator, not simply to fix the errors or proofread for you.
+It is your responsibility in a tutorial session to come prepared and ask questions.
+Take an active role in discovering how to improve your writing.
 The process of learning to write more effectively is as important as the product.

 Additional Ways to Improve Your Success

 Here are some important points to keep in mind.

 - Bring the assignment sheet to the tutoring session.
 It helps discern the criteria.

 - Come prepared.